AITRUPEACE/adlib-coding-challenge/README.md

 ## Project Overview

-This solution implements a feature management system with an Angular frontend and .NET Core Web API backend.
-The system allows users to create, track, and manage product features through their development lifecycle.
+This solution implements a feature management system with an Angular frontend, .NET Core Web API backend and SQL Server database.
+The system allows users to create, track (status and completion dates), and manage product features through their development lifecycle.

 ## Technical Stack